Wildhoney/OrderlyQueue/README.md

 // > ['Blueberries', 'Apples', 'Bananas', 'Raspberries']
 ```

-In cases where you wish to end the iterator early you can invoke the `stop` method &mdash; perhaps in response to an error being raised.
+In cases where you wish to end the iterator early you can invoke the `abort` method &mdash; perhaps in response to an error being raised.
 Any queued tasks will not be run.

 ```javascript
 const queue = Queue({ value: ['Blueberries'], next: console.log, error: console.log });